BrankoVukmirovic/Ally-Py-docs/plugin-guide/creating.rst

 Creating a plugin
 =================

-In this guide We will create a simple plugin called ``sample_plugin`` with the structure described in :ref:`Structure`.
+In this guide we will create a simple plugin called ``sample_plugin`` with the structure described in :ref:`Structure`.

 Describing the API
 ------------------